 The story is about a man who starts in the same place with luck and education as everyone else.
 But the man follows two simple fundamental rules, making him the wealthiest man in Babylon.
 You’re struggling financially and need to understand in the simplest form.
 You need to do this by this book strategy immediately to start your journey to financial success.

 Each book chapter has many different sub-chapters that keep things moving and break the book into digestible, actionable information.
 You can apply it to your life.
 These aren’t some overnight secrets to success.
 This book has stood the test of time.

 It illustrates how human nature and psychological principles apply to wealth and the aspiration to obtain wealth for thousands of years.
 This book is also excellent because it shows that people still aspired to succeed even thousands of years ago.
 Many common mistakes people have made and continue to make today.
 So if you want to learn from the ancient Babylonians, this is a best-seller business book to check out for a much more in-depth review.

 Narrator: Grover Gardner

 The Art of War is a guide to winning.
 No matter what challenge lies ahead of you in this book, you’ll find the objective answers to how to overcome and conquer it.
 Incredibly, a book written over 2500 years ago is still very much in line with today’s world.

 The author uses adages and a formal poetic nature to explain the essential points in war tactics.
 Also, it explains the role of the general, the anticipation of enemy tactics, and the provision of one’s army to lead to victory.
-What I liked about this book was the emphasis on the role of the general as the focal point in the army.
+What I liked about this book was the emphasis on the general’s role as the army’s focal point.

-No matter the size, this emphasis can apply across many areas in life and serve as tactics to lead.
-It is a short book, which means that it’s accessible to all and can strategically teach us leadership qualities to focus on most fields.
+No matter the size, this emphasis can apply across many areas and serve as a tactic to lead.
+It is a short book, which means it’s accessible to all and can strategically teach us leadership qualities to focus on most fields.